Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 # Lesson 1: Overview of a Model

 We will build a single-element model subjected to 1D compression loading.
+The input file can be found in the "abaqus_input_files" folder above.

 ## Node definition